icon

 Don’t get us wrong, we LOVE the sun, but too much of a good thing can be problematic.
 And when it comes to exposing your largest organ (your skin!) to ultraviolet radiation, even a little bit can be unhealthy.

 The sun emits 3 main types of ultraviolet (UV) radiation, UVA, UVB and UVC onto our planet.
-These categories are classified by the wavelength of the radiation, with longer wavelength radiation created by photons of lower energy and shorter wavelength radiation created by photos of higher energy.
+These categories are classified by the wavelength of the radiation, with longer wavelength radiation created by photons of lower energy and shorter wavelength radiation created by photons of higher energy.
 UVC radiation has the shortest wavelength of the three and is the most energetic and damaging, but thankfully our ozone layer absorbs it and it never reaches us.
 Thank you O3!

 UVA and UVB on the other hand are able to pass through the atmosphere and reach our skin, with UVB penetrating as deep as our epidermis layer and UVA penetrating as deep as our dermis layer of skin.
 When exposed to this radiation, the DNA in our skin cells gets damaged.
 To defend against this, skin cells called melanocytes increase production of melanin, a pigment that helps shield the skin from more damage.
 We call increased melanin production a “tan”, but contrary to cultural perception, there is nothing healthy about it!
 While people often refer to tans as “healthy”, in reality they are a visual cue that the skin is under attack.